Q is for Quarterbacks

 To a card collector, “oddballs” are collectible items that have some characteristics of cards–small size, two dimensions, pictures of players, team logos, and so on–but are not traditional trading cards.
 Some examples are coins, bottle caps, cap liners, discs, stamps, stickers, patches, pins, and playing cards.
 Many of them came on or in packages of food.
 Some were regional and featured a particular team.

 I distinguish oddball items from inserts (see I is for Inserts), though some inserts also fit the description above.
 Why?
 Well, since inserts came in packs of cards, most of them are familiar to collectors, and there are enough of them to group them into a category of their own.
 Oddball items are the unfamiliar, the hard to categorize, the things that go under “miscellaneous.”
-They have brand names you might never have heard of, like Stancraft and Drenks and Salada.
+They have brand names you might never have heard of, like Glendale and Drenks and Salada.

 Any number of items can be considered oddball, and I’ll list just a few here.
 I don’t collect many of them–you have to draw a line somewhere–so I’ll mostly provide links to other places.
 The only oddballs I have in my collection are playing cards and stamps, which aren’t too far removed from trading cards.